Bill Laswell

 William Otis Laswell (born February 12, 1955) is an American bass guitarist, record producer, and record label owner.
 He has been involved in thousands of recordings with many collaborators from all over the world.
 His music draws from funk, world music, jazz, dub, and ambient styles.

 According to music critic Chris Brazier, "Laswell's pet concept is 'collision music' which involves bringing together musicians from wildly divergent but complementary spheres and seeing what comes out."
 Although his bands may be credited under the same name and often feature the same roster of musicians, the styles and themes explored on different albums can vary dramatically.
 Material began as a noisy dance music band, but later albums concentrated on hip hop, jazz, or spoken word readings by William S. Burroughs.
 Most versions of the band Praxis have included guitarist Buckethead, but they have explored different permutations on albums.

+Early life

+Bill Laswell was born on February 12, 1955, in Salem, Illinois.
+As a child, his family relocated frequently, exposing Laswell to a variety of regional cultural and musical traditions.

+In his teenage years, Laswell's family settled in Michigan, an area with a very diverse music scene during the 1960s and 1970s, from Motown Records to Detroit's burgeoning punk and rock scenes.
+During this time, Laswell taught himself to play bass guitar, and he developed an unconventional approach to the instrument, experimenting with its potential to create soundscapes rather than merely support rhythm.

 Career

 Early years

-Laswell got his earliest professional experience as a bass guitarist in R&B and funk bands in Detroit and Ann Arbor, Michigan.
-He saw shows that combined genres, such as Iggy and the Stooges, MC5, and Funkadelic.
+Laswell began performing as a bass guitarist in R&B and funk bands in Detroit and Ann Arbor, Michigan, and saw shows that combined genres, such as Iggy and the Stooges, MC5, and Funkadelic.
 He was also influenced by jazz musicians John Coltrane, Albert Ayler, and Miles Davis.
+The live jazz performances and experimental rock acts of Michigan's music festivals encouraged him towards musical experimentation and non-traditional forms, including African drumming, Indian ragas, and Middle Eastern maqams.
+Later, he was intrigued by the avant-garde and experimental movements of the 1970s, including the works of minimalist composers and electronic music pioneers.
+He began experimenting with effects pedals and early recording techniques, reflecting his broader artistic philosophy, that music could transcend traditional categorizations and connect diverse cultural and sonic elements.